Enquire About This Tour Code SEIC Complete Indochina

 The first day of your tour is simply an arrival day with no pre-organised activities.
 In order to allow time to relax and see some of the sights you may wish to add pre tour accommodation.
 On arrival please ask at the reception for information on when the pre departure meeting will be held.

 Thailand's capital, Bangkok, a crazy and chaotic city!
 Known in Thai as Krung Thep Maha Nakhon pronounced or Krung Thep "city of angels" for short, Bangkok was a small trading post at the mouth of the Chao Phraya River during the Ayutthaya Kingdom.
 Bangkok is now the gateway to South East Asia for most travellers and international backpackers come and go and the streets are always buzzing and full of life.

 No visit to Bangkok is complete without a visit to Khao San Road, the famous strip filled with markets, stalls and neon lights.
 From people watching to shopping, and nightlife to food and drink, this is the place to be on a night out in Bangkok.
 If you're feeling adventurous you might wish to try a fried insect or two!
-As an alternative, the Patpong area is Bangkok's most notorious nightlife area.
-Exotic bars, clubs, neon lights, and night markets abound and you may be able to see some interesting stage shows if you so desire.

 On a more cultural note, Bangkok also boasts hundreds of Wats (temples), with Wat Arun being the main one visited by most travellers.
 The Grand Palace is also a popular attraction, and for something different you can cruise along the Chao Phraya River and through the canals.
 Bangkok once had an elaborate network of canals and was given the nickname, 'Venice of the East', and although some of them have been filled in and converted to streets, many still exist today.
 Travelling through these canals you will see how the locals live along the riverside - you almost forget you are in a large, bustling city.